-According to the Bureau of Justice Statistics there are over one million lawsuits and judgments filed every year in the US, making America the most litigious country in the world.
+According to the Bureau of Justice Statistics there are over one million lawsuits and judgments filed every year in the US.
+This makes America the most litigious country in the world.
 In fact, with just 4.4% of the world’s population, the US has 96% of the world’s lawsuits.
 So, bulletproof asset protection, that is, knowing that if you are the next victim of these statistics, what you worked hard to earn will be safe and secure.

 Lawsuits begin when efforts to solve conflicts outside of the courtroom are unsuccessful.
 There are various reasons plaintiffs and defendants fail to compromise.
-Once the fireworks start, legal fees and court costs mean that both sides start digging a financial hole for themselves and the risk of loss for each party increases.
+Once the fireworks start, legal fees and court costs mean that both sides start digging a financial hole for themselves.
+Thus, the risk of loss for each party increases.

 The legal process of complaint-to-settlement costs tens of millions of dollars, which in some cases results in financial annihilation.
-Most law advisors agree that mitigating loss from legal battles begins with bulletproofing assets, so having a developed tactical and pragmatic plan is essential.
+Most law advisors agree that mitigating loss from legal battles begins with bulletproofing assets.
+So, developing a tactical and pragmatic plan is essential.

 “A successful ‘law-suit’ is the one worn by a policeman.”